Graph cuts in computer vision: Implementation (exact)

-The Boykov-Kolmogorov algorithm is an efficient way to compute the max-flow for computer vision related graph.
+The Boykov-Kolmogorov algorithm is an efficient way to compute the max-flow for computer vision-related graphs.

 Implementation (approximation)

-The Sim Cut algorithm approximates the graph cut.
+The Sim Cut algorithm approximates the minimum graph cut.
 The algorithm implements a solution by simulation of an electrical network.
 This is the approach suggested by Cederbaum's maximum flow theorem.
 Acceleration of the algorithm is possible through parallel computing.